jweinst1/money-machines/introduction.md

 } while(0);
 ```

 In the above while loop, the integer `x` is created inside the scope of the loop.
 The value of `x` is incremented by 1, before the loop terminating, and the scope hence closing.
+We can say the *lifetime* of *x* starts at ends within theose curly braces `{` and `}`.
+Nearly all programming languages use clearly defined lifetimes, such the one shown.
+Automata lifetimes are not always defined from the start.
+The lifetime of an automata can also be modified during the course of a simulation or a program.

+### Definition

+An automata in it's most fundamental representation can be defined as:

+> Let `Q` be a set of states { s_0, s_1, ... s_n }, where `s_0` is the initial state.
+> There is a function `T`, where for all states in Q, `T(s) in Q`.

+Basic automata can be constructed from a set of discrete states with change via a transition function.